-The Deputy Dean Teacher Education or nominee will require a student to meet with a review committee if his/her performance is such that there is a risk that programme, provisional entry, or New Zealand Teachers Council requirements may not be met.
+The Associate Dean Initial Teacher Education or nominee will require a student to meet with a review committee if his/her performance is such that there is a risk that programme, provisional entry, or Education Council requirements may not be met.

-Where concerns of a New Zealand Teachers Council nature are raised about an individual student with the Director, a Review Feedback Form may be circulated among staff working with that student.
+Where concerns of an Education Council nature are raised about an individual student with the Associate Director, a Review Feedback Form may be circulated among staff working with that student.
 If there proves to be a pattern of concern, then a review meeting will be instigated.